tugging on their Levi’s

 Don’t wrinkle your shirt.

-"Don't Wrinkle Your Shirt" is part of a larger piece titled: "Little Girls, What Has Ruined You"
+"Don't Wrinkle Your Shirt" is part of a lyrical essay titled: "Little Girls, What Has Ruined You"